ehmicky/autoserver/docs/functions.md

   - `$EXPECTED` `${any}`: value passed as argument to the custom validation keyword

-# IDL function helpers
+# Schema function helpers

-Helpers are functions that can be used in any IDL functions, as any other IDL functions variable.
+Helpers are functions that can be used in any schema functions, as any other schema functions variable.

 They are specified under the top-level properties `helpers`, which can be an array of objects (which are merged) or a single object.
-Each object is a map of IDL function helpers, with:
+Each object is a map of schema function helpers, with:
   - the key being the helper's name
   - the value being either the helper's value, of an object with properties:
     - `value` `{function}`
-    - `useVars` `{boolean}` (default: `false`): pass other IDL function variables as first argument to helper function
+    - `useVars` `{boolean}` (default: `false`): pass other schema function variables as first argument to helper function

-They can use the same IDL function variables as the function that calls them.
+They can use the same schema function variables as the function that calls them.
-If the helper is external function, the IDL option `useVars` must be used to pass the IDL function variables as first argument, and the helpers as second argument.
+If the helper is external function, the schema option `useVars` must be used to pass the schema function variables as first argument, and the helpers as second argument.

-Inline functions can also use positional arguments, passed as IDL function variables `$1`, `$2`, etc.
+Inline functions can also use positional arguments, passed as schema function variables `$1`, `$2`, etc.

-IDL function helpers can call each other.
+Schema function helpers can call each other.

 They must be pure functions.